-Not all graduate programs require them, but if you are invited to attend an admissions interview, if in your best interest to graciously accept.
+Not all graduate programs require them, but if you are invited to attend an admissions interview, it's in your best interest to attend.
+Given the expense and time, an admissions interview is rarely required to be accepted to a graduate program, but getting an acceptance letter will be challenging if you haven't attended the interview.
 Why?
 There are several interrelated functions of the interview:

-- Graduate students spend years working on faculty faculty research.
+- Can you work with a given faculty member?
+Applicants spend a lot of time wondering whether faculty will like them -- but will you like the faculty?
+You will spend years working on faculty research.
 It is essential that you meet them.
 Do you really want to commit to working with (for) someone for the foreseeable future, without meeting him or her beforehand?
 Didn't think so.

 - Enter the admissions interview..... it serves a purpose for both faculty and applicants.